joseluisesna/Gossip_in_Hungarian_high_schools/README.md

 # Gossip in Hungarian high schools

 This repository contains the replication package for the article:
-Estévez, J. L., Kisfalusi, D., & Takács, K. (under review).
-More than one's negative ties: The role of friends' antipathies in high school gossip. *journal*.
+Estévez, J. L., Kisfalusi, D., & Takács, K. (forthcoming).
+More than one's negative ties: The role of friends' antipathies in high school gossip. *Social Networks*.
 DOI: .

 **Software requirements**